sheffield-bioinformatics-core/periscope-publication/README.md

 # periscope-publication
-A place fro raw-data and analysis for data sharing with interested researchers
+A place for raw-data and analysis for data sharing with interested researchers